Dancing Vienna: Plot

-In romantic old Vienna, a gentle poet (Alfred Abel) stumbles upon a charming scene in the park: a young woman fiercely protecting a stray dog from a cruel street boy.
-This girl is Komtesse Fritzi Zirsky (Lya Mara), the orphaned daughter of the noble Count Oscar Zirsky and Mizzi, a once-celebrated cabaret singer.
-Their marriage had scandalized Viennese society and was never accepted by Oscar’s stern and tradition-bound parents, Count Zirsky (Julius Falkenstein) and Gräfin Zirsky (Olga Engl), with whom Fritzi now lives in a once-grand house fallen into genteel poverty.
+In romantic old Vienna, a gentle poet stumbles upon a charming scene in the park: a young woman fiercely protecting a stray dog from a cruel street boy.
+This girl is Komtesse Fritzi Zirsky, the orphaned daughter of the noble Count Oscar Zirsky and Mizzi, a once-celebrated cabaret singer.
+Their marriage had scandalized Viennese society and was never accepted by Oscar’s stern and tradition-bound parents, Count Zirsky and Gräfin Zirsky, with whom Fritzi now lives in a once-grand house fallen into genteel poverty.

 Treated coldly by her grandparents and constantly reminded of her mother’s cabaret past, Fritzi threatens to leave the suffocating household.
 When the mansion next door, belonging to their estranged cousins—the Konzaga family—is put up for sale, the Countess rejoices, having long despised that side of the family.
-Decades earlier, she had orchestrated the disgrace and exile of the youngest Konzaga son, Carl Konzaga (Arnold Korff).
+Decades earlier, she had orchestrated the disgrace and exile of the youngest Konzaga son, Carl Konzaga.

 Far away in New York, Carl has rebuilt his life and become a wealthy newspaper magnate.
-His son, Johnny Konzaga (Ben Lyon), is a modern jazz-loving young man whose musical tastes and brash American ways irritate his father.
+His son, Johnny Konzaga, is a modern jazz-loving young man whose musical tastes and brash American ways irritate his father.
 Carl sends Johnny back to Vienna with orders to repurchase the family home—but strictly forbids him from having anything to do with the Zirskys, whom he still bitterly resents.

 But fate intervenes.
 In Vienna, Johnny meets and promptly falls in love with the beautiful Fritzi, unaware at first of her identity.
 When he learns the truth, he chooses love over loyalty, and—encouraged by the friendly poet—takes Fritzi to visit a cabaret where her mother once starred.
 Moved by the faded glory of the venue and its aging proprietor, the trio hatches a plan to host a gala benefit performance to revive the old place and its fortunes.